Selected NCI-Supported Trials

-A collection of material about the Lung Cancer Master Protocol, or Lung-MAP, study that will examine treatment outcomes for patients with squamous cell lung cancer assigned to different study drug combinations based on the results of genomic profiling of their tumors.
+The Lung Cancer Master Protocol, or Lung-MAP, is a precision medicine research study for people with advanced non-small cell lung cancer that has continued to grow after treatment.
+Patients are assigned to different study drug combinations based on the results of genomic profiling of their tumors.

 The ALTTO Breast Cancer TrialUpdated: June 1, 2014